patkaiist/swatches/README.md

 ````

 ## To do
-* User-controllable luminence normalisation
-* User-defined number of steps to show
+* User control over how many steps to show